-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of United Methodist Ministry with Children and Families, Inc. and Subsidiary which comprise the consolidated statement of financial position as of December 31, 2021, and the related consolidated statements of activities, and cash flows for the year then ended, and the related notes to financial statements, and have issued our report thereon dated September 15, 2023.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the consolidated financial statements of United Methodist Ministry with Children and Families, Inc. and Subsidiary (a nonprofit organization), which comprise the consolidated statement of financial position as of December 31, 2022, and the related consolidated statements of activities, and cash flows for the year then ended, and the related notes to financial statements, and have issued our report thereon dated February 15, 2024.

-Internal Control over Financial Reporting
+Report on Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements, we considered United Methodist Ministry with Children and Families, Inc. and Subsidiary's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of United Methodist Ministry with Children and Families, Inc. and Subsidiary's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the Organization's internal control.
+In planning and performing our audit of the financial statements, we considered United Methodist Ministry with Children and Families, Inc. and Subsidiary's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the consolidated financial statements, but not for the purpose of expressing an opinion on the effectiveness of United Methodist Ministry with Children and Families, Inc. and Subsidiary's internal control.
+Accordingly, we do not express an opinion on the effectiveness of United Methodist Ministry with Children and Families, Inc. and Subsidiary's internal control.